rstriekwold/trainingmaterial26sept/13__exercise-syntax-controls-conditions-loops-and-more/README.md

 # Learning Objectives

-- Create Custom Keywords by Grouping keywords
-- Update Custom Keywords with Argument for any test data
-- Create Custom Keyword / Library using python

-# Create Custom Keywords by Grouping keywords

-Custom Keywords allow for making your test more readable.
+- Create syntax reference material ready to be copied

+# Create syntax reference material ready to be copied

-1. Create a new empty suite **exercise 10 pre and post conditions**
+1. Create a new empty suite **exercise 13 syntax controls conditions loops and more**

-2. Create a folder in the root named **exercise-10-pre-post-conditions**
+2. Create a folder in the root named **13__exercise-syntax-controls-conditions-loops-and-more**

-3. In folder **exercise-10-pre-post-conditions**, create file pre-post-conditions.robot and copy the contents from here [pre-post-conditions.robot](pre-post-conditions.robot)
+3. In folder **13__exercise-syntax-controls-conditions-loops-and-more**, create file pre-post-conditions.robot and copy the contents from here [pre-post-conditions.robot](pre-post-conditions.robot)

 4. Select suite **exercise 10 pre and post conditions**